| Pub. 541, Partnerships |

 -

 Allocate the basis decrease first to items with unrealized depreciation to the extent of the unrealized depreciation.
-(If
+If the

-is less than the total unrealized depreciation, allocate it among those items in proportion to their respective amounts of
+basis decrease is less than the total unrealized depreciation, allocate it among those items in proportion to their respective

 -